-The drama behind the delayed release for the ‘Red Octobers’, stemmed from Kanye alledgedly not getting royalties from Nike, as successful as their collaboration was, Ye wasn’t happy so he ended their partnership back in 2013.
+The drama behind the delayed release for the ‘Red Octobers’, illness stemmed from Kanye alledgedly not getting royalties from Nike, site as successful as their collaboration was, Ye wasn’t happy so he ended their partnership back in 2013.

 Soon after, Ye announced that he had signed a deal with rival brand Adidas, and this time around he will be getting plenty of royalties.